Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 This is especially important under high load where locking unnecessarily is too expensive.

-Shripathi_Kamath almost 13 years ago
+Shripathi_Kamath over 13 years ago

 Shripathi_Kamath